Mark it, register it, keep it. Don’t regret it!

-We recommend you register your property and details for free on the immobilise website at http://www.immobilise.com.
-This website is used by many police forces throughout the country to help identify the owner of the lost & stolen goods.
+We recommend you register your property and details for free on the Immobilise website at Immobilise.com.
+This website is used by many police forces throughout the country to help identify the owner of the lost and stolen goods.

-We also recommend you keep a register of your property and record detail on the back pages of this booklet.
+We also recommend you keep a register of your property and record the items details.